ycechungAI/cmd-ssg/README.md

 Bonus:
 12. input can be deep within the files such as .\test\test2\
+13  parse a title from input files

 ## TODO & ONGOING  :
-13. adding -s stylesheet option
+14. adding -s stylesheet option
-14. parse a title from your input files
-15. making it easy on the eyes =)  checkout my cmd-ssg -h
+15. making it easy on the eyes =)

+QA Contributor: Kevin Yang
+Author: Eugene Chung